Autoerythrocyte sensitization in Adult

 - Disseminated intravascular coagulation

-- Consider possibility of domestic violence; the differential diagnosis in children aged 9-12 years old has included child abuse.
+- Consider possibility of domestic violence; the differential diagnosis in children aged 9-12 years includes child abuse.

 - Pigmented purpura (see capillaritis) – Yellow-brown patches with superimposed petechiae.